We collect and uncover the migration stories from the North of Ireland through genealogy, public outreach, archaeology, and research.

 Visit our EVENTS page to view upcoming and past MUSP events.

-“Like / Follow” us on Facebook
+Please “Like / Follow” us on our active Facebook

 MUSP BOOKS FOR SALE